dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 For an interseting discussion of how the vacuum state input contributes to photon fluctuations, and how these fluctuations can be reduced using squeezed light, see the discussion of homodyne detection with squeezed light in [](./T3E1-EXTRAS-interference-2-homodyne-detection.ipynb)
 ```

-Taking each path $b$ and $c$ indificually, we find that for path $b$ the annihilation operator going  into the second beamsplitter, ignoring the annihilation operator of the empty port, can be written as
+Taking each path $b$ and $c$ individually, we find that for path $b$ the annihilation operator going  into the second beamsplitter, ignoring the annihilation operator of the empty port, can be written as

 $$\bhat = \alpha e^{i\phi_b} \ahat/\sqrt{2}$$